SaswatPadhi/FlashProfileDemo/README.md

 ## Installation

 ### Using VM Image (OOPSLA Artifact)
-1. Grab the `FlashProfile_LUbuntu_18.04.ova` image from my shared [Google Drive folder](https://drive.google.com/open?id=12g3G1H69DSIJWHawD4r-mkKYhrjuN80g)
+1. Grab the `oopsla-paper-40.zip` file from my shared [Google Drive folder](https://drive.google.com/open?id=12g3G1H69DSIJWHawD4r-mkKYhrjuN80g)
+    - Optionally, verify that the `md5sum` of the zip file matches with the hash in `oopsla-paper-40.md5` file in the same shared folder.
+2. Upon extracting the zip file, you should see `FlashProfile_LUbuntu_18.04.ova` VM image, a copy of this file (`Getting_Started.md`), and the artifact evaluation instructions (`Instructions.html`)
 2. [Download](https://www.virtualbox.org/wiki/Downloads) and install `virtualbox` on your machine
 3. [Import the `.ova` image](https://docs.oracle.com/cd/E26217_01/E26796/html/qs-import-vm.html) to your virtualbox
 4. Make sure you assign enough memory (at least 12GB recommended), since some of the datasets are _huge_.